nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ### A note on feature parity with NVDA screen reader

-Some features discussed in this article (such as suggestion sound playback and live region change event handler) were integrated into recent NVDA releases.
+Some features discussed in this article (such as suggestion sound playback and UIA notification event handler) were integrated into recent NVDA releases.
 I will point out some of these, as well as provide how these were integrated, including planning involved and some tips on modifying add-on features to fit into NVDA's code base.

 ## Fun with UI Automation